hoodiecrow/ConsTcl/README.md

 ```

 `read-find` reads ahead through whitespace to find a given character.
 Returns 1
-if it has found the character, and 0 if it has stopped at some other character.

 <table border=1><thead><tr><th colspan=2 align="left">read-find (internal)</th></tr></thead><tr><td>char</td><td>a Tcl character</td></tr><tr><td><i>Returns:</i></td><td>a Tcl truth value (1 or 0)</td></tr></table>